 On October 15, 2015, HEMG filed bankruptcy pursuant to Chapter 7.
 As a result, the remaining claims and Aspen's counterclaims in the New York lawsuit are currently stayed.
-The bankrupt estate's sole asset consists of 208,000 shares of AGI common stock, plus a claim filed by the bankruptcy trustee against Spada's brother and a third party to recover shares.
-A principal creditor is AGI which holds the judgment and has several other claims including the \$2.2 million misappropriation claim and is a secured creditor which alleges it is owed a principal amount of \$1,200,000.
-AGI alleges that because HEMG, a Nevada corporation, had failed to pay annual fees to Nevada it lacked the legal authority to create the security interest.
+The bankrupt estate's sole asset consists of 208,000 shares of AGI common stock, plus a claim filed by the bankruptcy trustee against Spada's brother and a third party to recover approximately 167,000 shares.
+The Company filed a proof of claim against the bankruptcy estate which included approximately \$670,000 on the judgment and approximately \$2.2 million from the misappropriation.
+The other creditor is a secured creditor which alleges it is owed the principal amount of \$1,200,000.
+AGI alleges that because HEMG, a Nevada corporation, had failed to pay annual fees to Nevada it lacked the legal authority to create the security interest and that AGI has priority.